There are a few decisions I’ve made in my business life that have had a huge impact on my growth as an entrepreneur:

 1. Find your people

-The most important part of starting a mastermind is finding the right people to take part.
+The most important part of starting a mastermind is finding the right people.
 You want to be working with people whose opinions you trust, with similar values to your own.
 You don’t need to have the same or even similar business models, but you do want to have similar business philosophies.
 It’s important that you feel comfortable being honest and vulnerable with your fellow masterminders, and that you feel you can be honest with them, too!

 Mastermind groups are built on trust, which will build over time.
 It’s okay to start on more of the “shallow” side and progressively go deeper as you get to know one another.
 But the important thing is that you never, ever feel judged or shamed by your fellow members.
 Mutual respect and admiration is a cornerstone of why the mastermind method works.